Zara523/Bank-Management-System---Project/CodeExplanation.md

 Default and parameterized constructors initialize account objects.

 🧾 Getters and Setters
-Provide access and modification of private members.
+Used to access and modify private data members.

 🧠 Core Functional Methods
 deposit(double amount): Adds amount to balance

-withdraw(double amount): Deducts amount from balance if sufficient funds are available
+withdraw(double amount): Deducts amount from balance if sufficient funds

 display(): Shows all account details

-toString(): Converts account details to a |-separated string for file storage
+toString(): Converts account details to a |-separated string

 fromString(string line): Parses a string to create an Account object